martinsandoval007/Readme.-Generator-Bootcamp/README.md

 run node index.js
 ## resources
-I got help from UTA-bootcamp x-pert learning assiastant it helped me with the generate readme and the write to file
+I got help from UTA-bootcamp x-pert learning assiastant it helped me with the generate readme and the write to file Sceenify to record video
+Google drive to share video